Top Ten Anastacia Albums

 5 It's a Man's World

-This is Anastacia's most polarizing album, and also her only one that was almost completely unnoticed by the mainstream masses.
-Even her fans don't know what to make of it and I can see why: it's a cover album.
-And unlike you would expect from a singer known for a soulful voice, she doesn't stick to the soul, jazz and blues soulbook (like Sarah Connor successfully did on "Soulicious").
-In fact, she covers U2's "One" and Guns N Roses' "Sweet Child O'Mine".
+This is Anastacia's most polarizing album, and also her only one that was almost completely unnoticed by mainstream audiences.
+Even her fans don't know what to make of it, and I can see why: it's a cover album.

-I think ultimately this is up to your personal preference if she succeeded in covering those holy classics no one is allowed to touch or if she butchered them - I liked the outcome.
+I think ultimately this is up to your personal preference: whether she succeeded in covering those revered classics that no one is allowed to touch, or whether she butchered them.
+I liked the outcome.

 3.5 out of 5.